emergentvibe/Memetics-Research/source/content/question car park.md

-- Can Cybernetic Processes be viewed as Memes? #question
+- Can Cybernetic Processes be viewed as Memes?
-- How can we categorise Memes based on complexity? e.g. Complicated vs Complex Memes #question
+- How can we categorise Memes based on complexity? e.g. Complicated vs Complex Memes
-- how do non-coding memes spread? #question
+- how do non-coding memes spread?